RichLin56/Semantic-Segmentation/README.md

 - __(Binary) Dice Metric__

 ## Logging
-- __info.log__ which will be copied to your output directory after the script is done
+- __info.log__ which logs what is happening and will be copied to your output directory after the script is done or stay in /Semantic-Segmentation/log/ if something cause the script to crash
-- __Tensorboard__, with log file in output directory
+- __Tensorboard__, files for logging with Tensorboard will be stored in the given output directory

+### Logging with Tensorboard
+    $ activate pytorch_semseg
+    $ tensorboard --logdir path/to/output_dir/

 All settings can be set via the config.jsonc file: